Sir Hereward Wake, 13th Baronet: Later career

-Wake commanded 4th battalion, KRRC in British India from 1920 to 1923, was appointed an aide-de-camp to George V on 5 December 1930, then promoted to major-general on 23 May 1932.
+Wake commanded the 4th Battalion, KRRC in British India from 1920 to 1923, was promoted on 11 August 1924 to colonel, with seniority backdated to 1 January 1921, and appointed an aide-de-camp to King George V on 5 December 1930, then promoted to major-general on 23 May 1932.
 He commanded the 12th Infantry Brigade until placed on half pay on 23 August 1932.
 He returned to service on 1 April 1934 as commander of the Territorial Army's 46th (North Midland) Division, by this time he had also been appointed a Companion of the Order of the Bath.
 Retiring from the army on 11 February 1937, on 20 January 1938, he became colonel-commandant of the KRRC, an honorary and ceremonial role.

 During the Second World War, Wake chaired the Northamptonshire Territorial Army Association and commanded the Northamptonshire Local Defence Volunteers.
 He was general officer commanding of the Northern Home Guard from 1940 to 1943.
 On 5 May 1942, Wake was appointed the first colonel-commandant of 1st battalion, Northamptonshire Army Cadet Force (this unit is now A Company of the Leicestershire, Northamptonshire and Rutland Army Cadet Force).
 Wake co-authored Swift and Bold, a history of the KRRC in the Second World War, published in 1949.